ropsii/ropsii.github.io/_posts/2020-05-17-beyond-user-needs-and-business-goals.markdown

 excerpt: "Towards a more considerate participation"
 categories: product design ux society moral business
 ---
 People just starting out in digital design are commonly driven by a simple desire to make things pretty.
 In the beginning there’s almost no greater goal, we’re moving shapes, colors and words around, trying to make them look nice together.
-You could say our reasoning is still naively selfish.
+You could argue our reasoning is still naively selfish.

 Soon after we begin to discover the functional importance of our work and how it impacts people.
 Around that point we start to talk about users and _satisfying their needs_.
 It’s not about us anymore, not only what makes us feel good, but what makes people interacting with our software happy.
 And ideally it has enough value so that some people are willing to pay for it.